Updated March 12, 2019 – Film added to list.

 9. Baby Boom

 You don’t have a successful business without a solid team.
 Discover how Brad Pitt and Jonah Hill cast as Billy Beane and GM Peter Brand transform a lack luster Oakland A’s baseball team under a constrained budget into a competitive powerhouse.
-You may have all the resources you need within your means, but overlooking your cousin’s talent and potential.

 11. The Defiant Ones